New Life

 Review:

 This was a movie that I got the chance to see thanks to Keir Waller from Strike Media.
 The screener was sent over to me with the press release.
 Looking into it, I figured out that this was a horror film so that made me intrigued to see this.
 Seeing that it featured Sonya Walger, from the television shows Lost and FlashForward as another perk.
 I also realized that Tony Amendola was in this as well.
 To clarify, this is getting its wide release for 2024 and making its debut at festivals the year prior.
+I also have now given this a second watch to see where it would sit for my end of year list.

 Synopsis: a mysterious woman on the run and the resourceful fixer assigned to bring her in.
 Their two unique stories inextricably link, as the stakes of the pursuit rise to apocalyptic proportions.

 Getting back over to Jessica, we get to see her in the past and the events that led her to being on the run.
-Her and her boyfriend, Ian (Nick George), went camping.
+She and her boyfriend, Ian (Nick George), went camping.
 During this, they meet a dog.
 It bit her and Ian developed a rash.
-In her present, she meets good people along the journey.
+In her present, she meets good people along the journey who try to help.
 There is an elderly farming couple of Frank (Blaine Palmer) and Janie (Betty Moyer).
 The former catches her stealing canned soup and invites her in.
 They want her to stay with them, but she can’t.
 The other is a bartender, Molly (Ayanna Berkshire), who is hiding from an abusive ex-boyfriend.
 Jessica knows she is fleeing from the authorities, but she doesn’t know the reason or what she is carrying.
 Elsa doesn’t fully know either and the results could be disastrous.

 That is where I’ll leave my recap and introduction to the story.
 Something that I want to include here is that while doing a bit of research, the reveal of this disease was spoiled for me.
-It didn’t hurt my viewing of what we got, but I think would have been more shocking when we saw it.
+It didn’t hurt my viewing of what we got, but I think it would have been more shocking when we saw it.
 What I’ll say is that outside of what I’ve given you, if you can avoid spoilers, I think it carries more weight.

 Now that I’ve gotten that out of the way, let me delve into things deeper.
 The first is that this feels like the concept developed out of the COVID pandemic.
 We have this secret group that is trying to stop the spread of what Jessica has.
 They’re not revealing things to the public or even Elsa.
 She was selected for a couple of reasons.
 She is great at what she does, but she also has ALS, so if she ends up getting infected, she already has limited time in their eyes.
 I thought this reveal was a gut punch, as does our character for good reason.
 I like seeing the depths of how shady the organization is.
 They’re putting her at risk for humanity.

 There’s also the issue here that Jessica is fleeing.
 Part of it is that they don’t tell her why she’s being held.
 Ian gets sick.
 The ambulance doesn’t take them to a normal hospital.
-She thinks she’s been pursued due to killing someone.
+She thinks she’s been pursued due to killing someone in her escape.
 Because of that, she is spreading what she has.
 There is a selfish way of looking at this where everyone has the right to live and be free.
 The issue here though is that if you’re spreading something that could wipe out humanity, where should you stop?
 In her defense, she doesn’t know.
 It isn’t until interactions late that she notices a pattern going back to Ian.
 Erin is good with her performance so is that as well.

 Let’s then finish out the rest of the cast.
 Amendola is cast perfectly here as Raymond.
 He has a great balance of caring, but also being ruthless.
 He also gives information on a need-to-know basis which fits the character and their position.
 I like Berrier who helps to humanize Elsa more.
 She feels like a villain, but their interactions along with her reveals change that feeling.
 Berkshire, Moyer and Palmer are all good to help Jessica see there are decent people.
 George and the rest of the cast rounded this out for what was needed as well.

 In conclusion, this is a solid film.
 I’m not going to hold it against what was revealed before I could see it.
 There is still a good heart here for the story they’re telling.
 It does well in setting up our two leads and then changing our perception as they are good.
 I’ll credit the performances by Walger and Murdock as well.
 The rest of the cast is good at pushing them to where they end up.
 This was well made with the cinematography, framing and the effects leading the way there.
 I’d recommend this movie.
 It is presenting a subgenre we see quite a bit of in a different way, which is something I appreciate.
+With my second watch, this has solidified its place for me.

-My Rating: 8 out of 10
+My Rating: 8.5 out of 10